About · Engineering Story

 • Field-trained model

-The system collects field data on every input and improves its decisions over time.
+The system is built to collect field data on every input and improve its decisions over time.

 Trust comes from being specific.
 Below are the patent claims that underpin our system: what we filed, when, and what each one covers.